 It is hard to find a better school than Worcester Polytechnic Institute if you wish to pursue Physics as a major.
 Students who graduate from the physics program earn about $63,042 for their early career and $97,298 in their mid career.
 Based in Worcester, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.

 The average scholarship amount granted to first years is $19,225 with 96.0% of first years getting an award.
-The computer science program at WPI ranks 3 in the country well known for quality outcomes.
+WPI's women's softball team is a goliath you're sure to like watching.
 Want to learn a little more about Worcester Polytechnic Institute's campus?
 Have a virtual tour.

 Dartmouth College is a good choice for students pursuing a Physics degree.
 Graduates from the physics program at Dartmouth College earn 23.2% more than the typical college grad in this field.
 Hanover, New Hampshire presents a charming small-town feeling for college students to learn in.

-Economics is the most popular program at Dartmouth College.
 If on-campus safety is one of your priorities, you'll be glad to know that Dartmouth College has a low crime rate.
+Freshmen are required to live on-campus at Dartmouth College.
 The scorecard can give you a good overview of Dartmouth.

 Northeastern University is a good choice for students pursuing a Physics degree.
 Graduates of the physics program make an average of $55,752 in their early career salary and $93,107 in their mid-career salary.
 Positioned in Boston, Massachusetts, this university is best suited for students who thrive in an urban atmosphere.